thofisch/doc-api/docs/representations.md

 ### Error Representations

-    The Box API communicates errors through standard HTTP status codes with details supplied in JSON objects.
+Communicate errors through standard HTTP status codes along with details supplied in the response body.
 Generally the following pattern applies:

-    2xx - Box received, understood, and accepted a request.
+- **DO** return `2xx` when the request was received, understood, and accepted.
-    3xx - The client must take further action in order to complete the request.
+- **DO** return `3xx` when the client needs to take further action.
+Include the necessary information in order for the client to complete the request.
-    4xx - An error occurred in handling the request.
-The most common cause of this error is an invalid parameter.
-    5xx- Box received and accepted the request, but an error occurred while handling it.

 - **DO** return a representation with a `4xx` status code, for errors due to client inputs,
 - **DO** return a representation with a `5xx` status code, for errors due to server implementation or its current state.
 - **DO** include a `Date` header with a value indicating the date-time at which the error occurred.